AyushPoojariUCD/ai-operator-agent/README.md

 # AI Browser Agent

-A privacy-preserving AI assistant that automates tasks like ticket booking, form filling, and web scraping directly in your local browser using LLMs, Puppeteer/Selenium, and Electron.
+A privacy-preserving AI assistant that automates tasks like ticket booking, form filling, and web scraping directly in your local browser using LLMs, Selenium and Electron.

 ## Overview